owncast/owncast.github.io/docs/plugins/permissions.md

 ### `storage.fs`

-Grants `owncast.fs.*`: a private, sandboxed filesystem at `data/plugin-data/<your-slug>/` that your plugin can read, write, list, and delete within.
+Grants `owncast.fs.*`: a private, sandboxed filesystem at `data/plugin-storage/<your-slug>/files/` that your plugin can read, write, list, and delete within.
 Useful for caches, generated data files, append-style logs, or anything you need to persist as real files rather than key/value strings.

 Unlike `storage.upload`, these files stay **server-side**: they're never served over HTTP.
 Every path is confined to your plugin's own directory: a plugin cannot read another plugin's files or escape its sandbox (`../` and absolute paths are collapsed back inside).

+### `storage.sql`

+Grants `owncast.sql.*`: one private SQLite database per plugin, at `data/plugin-storage/<your-slug>/db/plugin.db`. `owncast.sql.exec(sql, params?)` runs statements, `owncast.sql.query(sql, params?)` returns matching rows, and `owncast.sql.queryRow(sql, params?)` reads a single row.
+Reach for this instead of `storage.kv` when you need to sort, filter, or aggregate rather than just remember a value.
+See [`owncast.sql.*`](/docs/plugins/apis#owncastsql) for the methods in both languages, the per-call limits, and the SQL the host refuses.

+The database is private to your plugin and separate from Owncast's own database.
+The `storage.fs` sandbox is rooted at `files/`, so `db/` is not a path `owncast.fs.*` refuses but one it **cannot express**, and the filesystem quota walk covers `files/` only, so the two quotas stay independent: the database has its own 128 MiB cap, and files written through `storage.fs` count against a separate 256 MiB quota.

+Plugin databases are **not** included in Owncast's database backups, so treat the contents as rebuildable or export what matters yourself.
+SQL data is retained when a plugin is uninstalled, the same as its config and its `storage.fs` files, so a reinstall finds its tables where it left them.
+An admin who wants the space back deletes `data/plugin-storage/<your-slug>/`.

 ### `network.fetch`